 While scholars may engage in academic discourse

-about the legitimacy of constitutional powers that lie dormant, it is essential
+about the legitimacy of dormant constitutional powers, it is essential

 to recognize that such discussions do not alter the constitutional framework